secondlevel/Linear-Regression/README.md

 ## Training & Evaluation

-You can use the following commend and select the option to train specify model.
-After training the model, the program will automatic evaluate the model.
+You can use the following  command and select the option to train  the specified model.
+After training the model, the program will automatically evaluate the model.

 ```bash
 python 310551031_hw1.py